telerik/fiddler-jam-docs/get-started/get-started-extension.md

 1. Click the **Extensions** button on the Google Chrome toolbar next to your profile avatar.
 1. Click the pin next to the **Fiddler Jam** extension.
 1. In the **Welcome** screen prompt, follow the [Terms of Service](https://www.telerik.com/purchase/license-agreement/fiddler-jam-beta) and the [Privacy Policy](https://www.progress.com/legal/privacy-policy) information and read and accept them.

-After successfully installing the Extension and if you prefer, you can change the site access and enable the Extension to work in the Incognito mode.

 ## Recording a Log